Embassy of China, Washington, D.C.: Protests

 Soon after the embassy opened in 1979, four members of the Maoist group Revolutionary Communist Party, USA vandalized and ransacked the embassy as means of protesting the upcoming visit by Deng Xiaoping to the United States.
 The police caught and arrested all four members, including the leader, Jim E Loudermilk, who was found in possession of an unregistered firearm.
 Against U.S. Attorney Earl J. Silbert's objections, Judge June Green gave the group lenience and sentenced them to probation and $815 restitution.

 On February 5, 2014, the Uyghur American Association organized a demonstration in front of the Embassy of China in Washington, D.C. to commemorate the 17th anniversary of the Ghulja Incident.

 In January 2022 a protest against China's hosting of the 2022 Winter Olympics was held in Washington, D.C. outside the embassy.
 Attendees included Chen Guangcheng and Chris Smith.
 Smith described the 2022 Olympics as the “Genocide Games.”

+On September 24, 2023, Christopher Rodriguez, an attorney from Panama City, Florida, attempted to set off a bag of explosives outside of the embassy.
+He placed the bag next to a streetlight near the back wall and fired at it with a rifle, but he missed and the explosives failed to detonate.
+In 2022, Rodriguez had set off explosives next to a sculpture of Mao Zedong and Vladimir Lenin in San Antonio, though the sculpture, designed by the Gao Brothers, was making fun of Mao and Lenin.